cloudflare/cloudflare-docs/content/fundamentals/global-configurations/lists/use-in-expressions.md

 Examples:

-* Expression matching requests from IP addresses that are in an IP List named `office_network`:
+* Expression matching requests from IP addresses that are in an IP list named `office_network`:

     ```txt
     ip.src in $office_network
     ```

-* Expression matching requests with a source IP address different from IP addresses in the `office_network` IP List:
+* Expression matching requests with a source IP address different from IP addresses in the `office_network` IP list:

     ```txt
     not ip.src in $office_network